IBM/customer-sentiment-on-seller-quality-nlu-cp4d/README.md

 <!--Optionally, update this section when the video is created-->
 # Pre-requisites
-- Any Database.
-In this Code Pattern we demonstrate using [Db2 on Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/db2z/create_database_db2z.html)
+- Any SQL Database.
+>In this Code Pattern we demonstrate using [Db2 on Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/db2z/create_database_db2z.html)

 # Steps
 ## Deploy to IBM Cloud